Vision-Based Mobile App GUI Testing: A Survey: Automation-Assisted Manual GUI Testing

 Additionally, this field encompasses a range of innovative research directions.
-Some studies focus on using dialogue systems to assist in report generation, employing natural language processing and artificial intelligence technologies to automatically generate and explain test reports.
+Some studies focus on using dialogue systems to assist in report generation, employing NLP and artificial intelligence technologies to automatically generate and explain test reports.
 For example, Song \etal \cite{song2023burt} introduce BURT, a web-based chatbot for interactive reporting of vulnerabilities in mobile apps.
 Some researchers work on report enhancement, enriching report content by adding additional contextual information, screenshots, or screen recordings.
 Fazzini \etal \cite{fazzini2022enhancing} propose EBUG, a method for enhancing mobile app error reports.
-The fundamental idea is to assist users in writing high-quality error reports through real-time natural language processing and guiding them to add reproduction steps that make defect reports complete and accurate.
 Some researchers focus on report crash reproduction, analyzing and reproducing crash issues to assist developers in fixing them.
-ReCDroid(+), introduced by Zhao \etal \cite{zhao2019recdroid, zhao2022recdroid+}, combines natural language processing and dynamic GUI exploration to synthesize event sequences with the goal of reproducing crash reports.
+ReCDroid(+), introduced by Zhao \etal \cite{zhao2019recdroid, zhao2022recdroid+}, combines NLP and dynamic GUI exploration to synthesize event sequences with the goal of reproducing crash reports.
 There are also various other dimensions of innovative research, all aimed at improving the quality, understandability, and practicality of test reports.

 The aforementioned studies collectively constitute the diversity of test report analysis, and these categories are not entirely independent; they often complement each other based on testing requirements.
 In summary, effective analysis of test reports contributes to enhancing the efficiency and quality of the software testing process, ensuring the delivery of high-quality software products.